e7na/Car-control/README.md

 #TODO

-write arduino program fore the node to control the car
+write arduino program for the nodemcu to control the car